 Importance of Word Lists

 Computer programs rely on word lists to produce an acceptable fill.
 This is where a comprehensive word list is an invaluable tool for creating a quality puzzle.
 People tend to dislike clues like "Hindu foot soldier" or "Deep-sea encephalopod."
-Modern crossword solvers demand lively fill that uses a mix of common, everyday words (with clever clues), trendy terms, edgy phrases, popular brand names and five-star celebrities.
+Modern crossword solvers demand lively fill that uses a mix of common, everyday words (with clever clues), popular terms, edgy phrases, popular brand names, and five-star celebrities.

 Many constructors have spent a lifetime building top-notch word lists.
 Fortunately, for the newbie constructor, there are many good word lists on the Internet to get you started.
 That being said, start adding to and building your custom word lists right away.
 Over time, they will grow to be an indispensable tool for the making of marketable puzzles.